A lonely girl — a man on the run and 72 hours reckless hours that shock you with the impact of unleashed emotions!

 Very dark satire with a screenplay by Clifford Odets.
 This is a Film Noirmasterpiece directed by Alexander Mackendrick (The Lady Killers 1955)

 Starring the enigmatic Burt Lancaster as J.J.
-Hunsecker… a power hungry columnist whose unethical practices and megalomania make his a force to be reckoned with.
+Hunsecker… a power-hungry columnist whose unethical practices and megalomania make him a force to be reckoned with.
 Tony Curtis plays the smarmy climber– press agent always on the make–Sid Falco.
-He’s J.J. wing man who has to clean up the wake of the destruction he leaves behind with his brutal and persuasive influence.
-It’s a dark and sinister condemnation of the world of entertainment, publishing, night clubs, social circles… the works!
+He’s J.J.’s wingman who has to clean up the wake of the destruction he leaves behind with his brutal and persuasive influence.
+It’s a dark and sinister condemnation of the world of entertainment, publishing, nightclubs, social circles… the works!

 Always sweet here at The last Drive In-Your EverLovin’ MonsterGirl!